Investigations of strong cosmic censorship in 3-dimensional black strings: Strong Cosmic Censorship Conjecture in 3dBS

-unlike with the case of rotating BTZ black holes, $\beta$ depends on the mass of scalar field.
-So, if
+Unlike with the case of rotating BTZ black holes, $\beta$ of the near extremal 3dBS in (\ref{eq:betaextremallimit}) depends on the mass of the scalar field $\mu $.
+And because of this, even in the extremal limit, if the inequality

-even in the limit of extremality, the SCC becomes viable for the 3dBS.
-Of course, since there is a big window $l^{2}\mu^{2}>5/4$ in which the SCC could be violated near extremality, it can be said that excepting the mass dependence, the BTZ black hole and the 3dBS share the similar property of the SCC.
+is satisfied, the SCC becomes viable for the 3dBS.
+Of course, since still there is a big window $l^{2}\mu^{2}>5/4$ in which the SCC could be violated near the extremal condition.
+Thus, the BTZ black hole and the 3dBS appear to share similar properties in the SCC.

 On the other hand, under a far-from-extremal-condition, $r_{-}/r_{+}\ll1$ in (\ref{eq:beta3dbs}) and $\hat{r}_{-}/\hat{r}_{+}\ll1$ in (\ref{eq:betabtz}), for a given mass $\mu$, $\beta$ approaches to zero, then the SCC conjecture holds for the both the BTZ and the 3dBS.